Truth about AI and Sustainability - huge positive impact of AI on ESG UN goals, but energy consumed

 Crazy customers!
 Changing customer expectations.
 Why many decisions are irrational.
 Amusing stories.
 Lessons for Leadership, Management and Marketing - Futurist Keynote Speaker VIDEO

-Russia invasion of Ukraine - War.
+Risk of Russia war with NATO.
 Russia's past is key to it's military future.
 War and Russian economy, Russian foreign policy and political aspirations, future relationship between Russia, China, EU, NATO and America - geopolitical risks keynote speaker

 Futurist Keynote Speaker: Posts, Slides, Videos - Government, Politics, Democracy, War - Future